Tip 4: Ensure a Three-Way Value Proposition

 The value proposition is where it all starts.
 Or at least, that’s where it should all start.
 Without value proposition, there is no room for a healthy partnership.
 You will need to have an idea of the value proposition before approaching a partner.
 For sure, the value proposition may develop as the partnership gets underway; after all, your partner will also bring some assets and advantages to the table.
 But before that happens, you have to have a view on the value proposition before going ahead with forging your partnership.

 A lot of business gurus talk about the win-win proposition.
 In any two-way relationship, building a win-win situation is definitely correct.
 Both parties need to win as a result of the value proposition.

 However, the value proposition in a partnership needs to deliver the goods, so to speak, to the two cohorts that formed the partnership.
-The benefits have to extend to the third party in the partnership as well, namely the customers.
+The benefits have to extend to the third party in the partnership as well, namely the customers (or patients in Healthcare and Pharma).
 Hence, the value proposition needs to be a WIN-WIN-WIN – a win for your organization, a win for your partner, and a win for your customers; the Three-Way Value Proposition.

 It’s important to be clear about the value proposition from all three angles.
 The value for all partners needs to be in balance in order to achieve considerable success.
 Balance in this case does not necessarily mean everything is equal for all parties.
 You can have an agreement that one party gains more value from the partnership than the other.
 But when that’s the case, it should also be in line with the contributions of the partners in your relationship.